open-telemetry/oteps/text/0121-config-service.md

 }
 ```

 The SDK will periodically read a config from the service using GetConfig.
-If it fails to do so, it will just use either the default config or the most recent successfully read config.
+This reading interval can depend on If it fails to do so, it will just use either the default config or the most recent successfully read config.
 If it reads a new config, it will apply it.

 Export frequency from the SDK depends on Schedules.
 There can only be one Schedule for now, which defines the schedule for all metrics.
 The schedule has a CollectionPeriod, which defines how often metrics are exported.